 Should this be the case, the transition period to Stepping Stones will be determined at the discretion of the BOM and the Principal.
 The decision of type and length of transition should be based on the individual needs of the child and the overall welfare of current students.
-For students who are transferring from an alternative service provider/school placement, a transitional document will be created by the classroom teacher and Director of Education outlining the recommended roles and responsibilities of each party involved and open communication between the parties will be established to ensure the best possible outcomes during the period of change.
 As transitions require some planning, a period of up to 6 weeks can at times be a reasonable expectation; however, every effort should be made to make the transition a swift and reasonable process.

 Parents/guardians of children transitioning to Stepping Stones school may request a home visit if desired to support their transition.
 This will be offered on the School Enrolment Form.
 Efforts will be made to accommodate this visit, however, due to time constraints this visit is not guaranteed.